antontsv/url-shell/README.md

 * PGP signature `someshellscript.sh.asc`
 * Embed my public key into `url-shell`, and do downloads using this script instead of cURL

 Given that you distribute your version of `url-shell` in advance, when your users can verify your identity once.
-They can download your present and future scripts without worrying is beign compromised in between authors development environment and your destination computer.
+They can download your present and future scripts without worrying it beign compromised when its delivered from author's development environment to your destination computer.
 I rely on author to take good care of the PGP private key.

 Build your own
 ==============